Nutritional Yeast Recipes

 Nutritional yeast flakes are more than just pretty, little yellow flakes with a tasty, cheesy flavor.
 In fact, they offer some benefits, too.
 In fact, some flakes are even fortified to boost their nutritional value.
 But even unfortified, it’s a great source of B vitamins, such as B12, thiamin, biotin, and folic acid.

-Even though it grows off of sugar sources, but it’s sugar-free, making it a naturally low-sugar food.
+Even though it grows on sugar sources, it’s sugar-free, making it a naturally low-sugar food.
 It’s also gluten-free and will add fiber, iron, and protein to your diet.

 Are Nutritional Yeast Flakes Keto?